 - Give students an opportunity to put the knowledge they accumulated to use in a facility serving the elderly and thus begin to integrate knowledge and practice.

 - Give general gerontology students an understanding of the workings of a specific program/agency/institution and its relationship to other programs/ agencies/institutions.

-- Satisfy, for Long-Term Care Administration students, the training requirements established by the Ohio Board Examiners of Nursing Home Administrators to enable them to sit for the Ohio licensure examination.
+- Satisfy, for Long-Term Care Administration students, the training requirements established by the Ohio Board of Executives of Long-Term Services and Supports (BELTSS) and the National Association of Long-Term Care Administrator Boards (NAB), which enable them to sit for the Ohio and federal licensure examinations.